How can TinyMDM improve and simplify remote learning ?

 Which files are accepted?
 Audio, video, image, document (PDF, Excel, PowerPoint), etc. All those documents can be remotely updated or deleted when needed.
 Therefore, students always have access to the most recent documents on their devices.

 How to send a file on the devices?
-You just have to import it on the TinyMDM console and tick the box next to the file that should be shared on the tablets.
-A file can be shared to all devices or only to the devices belonging to a specific group.
-It will automatically be downloaded on the corresponding devices, as soon as they have an internet connexion.
+To share a file with tablets, import it into the TinyMDM console and select the check box next to the file.
+You can share the file with all devices or only with devices in a specific group.
+The file will automatically download to the corresponding devices when they have an internet connection.

-The TinyMDM’s patented internet filtering blocks all the websites hosting inappropriate content for children or enterprises: drugs, violence, nudity and pornography, guns, etc. Millions of websites are scanned and blocked, according to the filtering level selected by the administrator.
+The TinyMDM’s patented internet filtering blocks all the websites hosting inappropriate content for children or enterprises: drugs, violence, nudity and pornography, guns, etc. Administrators select a filtering level, and the system scans and blocks millions of websites based on that level.

 A school can decide to apply one of the three filtering levels that exist (more or less restrictive depending on the students’ age), which will be applied directly on the secure web browser of TinyMDM :